5 Cost considerations

 • NHS Supply Chain figures provided the most appropriate comparator (a split disposable single-use patient return electrode with no lead wire).

-• The External Assessment Centre's assumption of use of operating table pressure-relieving mattresses 3 times a day, 4 days a week, 50 weeks a year was reasonable.
+• The external assessment centre's assumption of use of operating table pressure-relieving mattresses 3 times a day, 4 days a week, 50 weeks a year was reasonable.

 • There was unlikely to be any substantial saving of operating theatre time as a result of using the Mega Soft Patient Return Electrode.

-5.16 For paediatric patients, the sponsor's base-case analysis was also based on 100% of patients having monopolar electrosurgery needing to be shaved.
-The Committee was advised that it is unlikely that any child would need shaving and this figure should be 0%.
-If no patients are shaved and all the other parameters in section 5.10 remain the same then the Committee noted that the overall cost per operation when using the paediatric comparator is reduced from £2.30 to £1.46.
+For paediatric patients, the sponsor's base-case analysis was also based on 100% of patients having monopolar electrosurgery needing to be shaved.
+The committee was advised that it is unlikely that any child would need shaving and this figure should be 0%.
+If no patients are shaved and all the other parameters in section 5.10 remain the same then the committee noted that the overall cost per operation when using the paediatric comparator is reduced from £2.30 to £1.46.
 This means that it would cost 51p more per operation to use the Mega Soft Patient Return Electrode because the overall cost per operation when using Mega Soft Patient Return Electrode would remain at £1.97.